mjm973/cartography-map/README.md

 $ git clone https://github.com/mjm973/cartography-map.git
 ```

+- Note: Cloning from the command line has the advantage of allowing updates without needing to re-download the entire repository.

 Then, make sure Node is installed on the computer running the map.
 If not, install node from their [website](https://nodejs.org), or using Homebrew from the terminal:

 ```bash